Best Cold Weather Running Gear of 2024

 Best Hybrid Jacket for Winter Running: Patagonia Airshed Pro Pullover ($139)

-The jacket body consists of light, wind-blocking, and water-resistant polyester, while the sleeves and hood are made with thin, stretchy, and breathable nylon.
-The front zipper reaches halfway down and opens two ways — zipping up from the bottom or down from the top — letting you dump heat if you get too warm.
-Though the entire jacket breathes well enough that overheating is rare.
+The jacket body consists of light, wind-blocking, and water-resistant polyester, while the sleeves and hood feature thin, stretchy, and breathable nylon.
+The front zipper reaches halfway down and opens two ways — zipping up from the bottom or down from the top.
+This makes it easy to dump heat if you get too warm.
+We found that the entire jacket breathes well enough, and overheating is rare.
 Like many of our favorite Patagonia layers, this one packs down small and stashes into its pocket if you need to stow it away.

-This jacket’s sleeves are nice and long for chilly winter mornings, and its hood stays on decently well, especially if you’re wearing a hat.
-Gusty winds will knock it down, but that’s to be expected.
+This jacket’s sleeves are nice and long for chilly winter mornings, and its hood stays on decently well, especially if you’re wearing a hat underneath it.
+Gusty winds will knock it down.
 This jacket provides an outstanding balance between warmth, protection from the elements, breathability, and size.

 Read more about this jacket in our in-depth Patagonia Airshed Pro Pullover review.